DHS/rat/README.md

 Rat
 ===

 Rat is a boilerplate web application written for PHP and MySQL.
+It provides you with a starting point for a stream-based social web application.
+You can see a vanilla installation of Rat in action [here](http://pleasebuildthis.com/).

 History
 -------